-Together with the change in January 2001 to JGB settlement by RTGS, Bilateral Netting was also introduced.
+Together with the change in January 2001 to JGB settlement by RTGS, Bilateral Netting () was also introduced.
 Since in the JGB market outright transactions and repurchase transactions are being carried out constantly by multiple market participants, settling all transactions by individual counterparty would render clerical procedures complicated and highly inefficient, and also compel consideration of counterparty risk when making transactions.
-With regard to transactions contracted between market participants, this situation gave rise to the demand for an arrangement in which payments and JGBs deliveries of JGB transactions are netted under the guarantee of settlement implementations by a clearing institution taking the position between parties ((-1)).
+With regard to transactions contracted between market participants, this situation gave rise to the demand for an arrangement in which payments and JGBs deliveries of JGB transactions are netted under the guarantee of settlement implementations by a clearing institution taking the position between parties ().

-In March 2001, the Meeting on the Japanese Government Bond Market () proposed in the paper entitled "Recommendation to Enhance Liquidity in the Secondary Market" the creation of a JGB clearing agency.
-Subsequently, after deliberations by the Working Group, in October 2003 the Japan Government Bond Clearing Corporation (JGBCC (Japan Securities Clearing Corporation or JSCC at present) (() was established as the Central Counterparty (CCP) for the JGB market.
-Actual operations commenced in May 2005.
+In October 2003 the Japan Government Bond Clearing Corporation (JGBCC (Japan Securities Clearing Corporation or JSCC at present) ((3)) was established as the Central Counterparty (CCP) for the JGB market.
 As a result, the relation of rights and obligations contracted between JGBCC participants was simplified to the effect that rights and obligations now exist between the JGBCC and each participant, with each party's counterparty risk now posed by the JGBCC instead of the transaction counterparty.
-Moreover, since participants and the JGBCC settle only the net balance of funds and identical JGB issues, the amounts of settlements, funds, and JGBs necessary for settlement as well as their exposures during the day are significantly lower than before.
+Moreover, since participants and the JGBCC settle only the net balance of funds and identical JGB issues, the amounts of settlements, and funds and JGBs necessary for settlement, as well as their exposures during the day are significantly lower than before.